Fatigue and Exercise in Horses

 Fatigue is a normal consequence of exercise that is continued at high intensity or for prolonged periods of time.
 The decreased ability of the muscle to produce force is actually a safety mechanism for the body.
 If fatigue did not occur and force the animal to stop, the intense exercise could cause structural damage to muscle cells and supportive tissues.

 Most knowledge concerning fatigue in animals has been described in horses because horses can easily be trained to exercise on high-speed treadmills that allow investigation of respiratory, cardiovascular, and metabolic responses.
 When the horse becomes fatigued, it is generally unable or unwilling to maintain the same speed as the treadmill when the treadmill speed is increased.
 Changes in the gait and joint movements are seen, and these changes may be an important factor contributing to musculoskeletal injuries of racehorses.
-Because of these changes, training of racehorses should avoid fatiguing the animal.
+Because of these changes, horses in race training should not be worked to a state of fatigue.

 In general, the cause of fatigue during exercise depends greatly on the duration and energy demands of the event.
 Endurance events can last many hours or days, while many Quarter Horse, Standardbred, and Thoroughbred races require intense exercise at maximal speeds lasting 3 minutes or less.
 Generally, exercise at an individual animal’s highest attainable speed cannot be maintained for more than about 30 to 40 seconds.
 After that, fatigue sets in and the animal slows down.